-Dean also notes that vitamin D is actually a hormone, and suggests that it’s reckless to treat a hormone like a vitamin.
+Dean also notes that vitamin D is actually a hormone, and suggests that it’s reckless to treat a hormone-like a vitamin.

 Hormones, she explains, ‘are regulated through a feedback system.’
 In the case of vitamin D, there’s a feedback system with calcium.
-When we have enough calcium in the bloodstream, it natural for vitamin D levels to go down.
+When we have enough calcium in the bloodstream, it is natural for vitamin D levels to go down.
 (Dean, p.
 Ixxviii)